lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 Further details on naming conventions used in GAP are documented in the GAP manual [here](http://www.gap-system.org/Manuals/doc/ref/chap5.html#X81F732457F7BC851).
 Functions with names which are `ALL_CAPITAL_LETTERS` are internal functions not intended for general use.
-Use them with extreme care!
+Use them only if you know exactly what you are doing!

 It is important to remember that GAP is case-sensitive.
 For example, the following input causes an error